When Life Gets Hard, I Go Back to My Training

 This season, my son’s basketball team hasn’t won a ton.
 The whistle blows, shoes squeak, bounces echo and then the scoreboard ruins us.

 But hands to the heavens, at the last tournament, his team won three games in a row to claim the overall second place.
-Even though going into the tournament they’d had some frustrating final scores – they’d been coached to keep squaring up their shots, rebounding, and playing solid defense.
+Even though going into the tournament they’d were super frustrated with their losing streak – they’d been coached to (despite how they feel) keep squaring up their shots, rebounding, and playing solid defense.

 So that’s what they did.

-And their perseverance paid off.
+They followed their training and their perseverance paid off.

 Coming off of this unexpected win for my son’s team, the tournament was still in my brain.
-I kept thinking how those boys kept doing what they were coaching to do and it paid off.
+I kept thinking about how those boys – even though they were frustrated going into the game – kept doing what they were coached to do, and it paid off.